 - Halaven (chemical name: eribulin), a chemotherapy medicine

-- Herceptin (chemical name: trastuzumab), a targeted therapy
+- Femara (chemical name: letrozole), a hormonal therapy

 Several pain medications, such as ibuprofen and morphine can also cause fever.

 If you're getting chemotherapy, you're more susceptible to infections because your white blood cell counts are lower than normal.
 (White blood cells are the cells that help fight infection.)
 Herceptin has been shown to lower white blood cell counts even further in some women receiving both Herceptin and chemotherapy.

 If you have a fever, talk to your doctor.
 It's important to find out what's causing the fever and treat any infection.
 Medicines also are available to lower your temperature.

 If your temperature is 103 degrees or higher, or you've had a fever for more than 3 days, call your doctor right away.
 You may have a serious infection that could be very dangerous.

 - Take your temperature every 2-3 hours and keep a record of the readings.

 - Drink and eat lot of liquids: water, juice, popsicles, gelatin, soup, and herbal tea are good things to try.

 - Get plenty of rest.